apollographql/apollo-client/docs/source/apollo-client/index.md

 ```

 Then, when a client calls ApolloClient#query or ApolloClient#watchQuery, the data should be returned instantly because it is already in the store!
 This also makes full page server side rendering without a page rebuild (if using react for instance) possible because the server rendered template won't differ from the client)

+## Change log

+Upgrading to a new version?
+[Check out the change log on GitHub](https://github.com/apollostack/apollo-client/blob/master/CHANGELOG.md).